iamshri8/Pixel-wise-Image-Segmentation/README.md

-## Semantic Segmentation using U-Net architecture in Convolution Neural Networks. ##
+## Pixelwise Image Segmentation using CNN and U-Net architecture. ##

-The goal of semantic segmentation is to label every pixel in a given image to a corresponding class.
-Because the task involves pixel prediction, semantic segmentation is also called dense prediction.
+The goal of pixel-wise image segmentation is to classify each pixel in a given image.

 DATASET: The dataset used for this project is called Cityscapes dataset.
 The dataset is downloaded from the official website. ​https://www.cityscapes-dataset.com/​.
 It focuses on semantic understanding of urban street scenes.
 The images are the result of extraction of thousands of frames from a moving vehicle during different months, covering spring, fall and summer in 50 different cities majorly in Germany and also its neighbouring countries.